jdevfullstack-tutorials/springboot-app-deployment/README.md

 when you want to trap user inputs on the command line once the Spring Boot is started and before your program runs.
 In our case here, we don't need that.

-See the project for the complete codes and setup!

 ## Q&A